Click here to go to My Vietnam War, 50 Years Later, PART TWO: “Memory, Writing and Politics”

 But then it’s nothing new beneath the sun.

 A poetic sense of stoicism and the dignity of life in times of disaster and trial are the core of this great work.
-When I came home from Vietnam, I submerged and began haunting used bookstores, reading things like The Tale of Kieu and books like Street Without Joy by Bernard Fall and his other books on the French war against the Vietnamese and the insidious transition to the American war.
-Slowly, I began to understand what I’d been floundering around in in my charmed youth.
-I began to feel a sense of mission to tell this story, which to this day is like pissing up a pole in our mainstream American culture.
+When I came home from Vietnam, I began haunting used bookstores, reading things like The Tale of Kieu and books like Street Without Joy by Bernard Fall and his other books on the French war and the transition to the American war.
+Slowly, I began to understand what I’d been floundering around as a charmed youth.
+I wanted to learn more; I began to feel a sense of mission to show how and why the war had been very wrong and never should have happened.
+But telling that story in mainstream American culture is Sisyphian.

-For some reason that’s worth pondering, the Vietnamese seem to like Americans.
+For some reason that’s worth pondering, the Vietnamese like Americans.
 In the spirit of Kieu, they seem wise enough to know, following a war — and they’ve had many besides the one with us — there’s little benefit to nursing vengeance and holding a grudge.
-It’s time to move on.
-This may be because they’re a small nation with survival as a goal; in our case, we’re a huge, imperialistic nation with thriving and domination as a goal.
-We don’t lose wars.
-It’s imprinted in our DNA.
-My poet friend Bill Ehrhart, a wounded Marine vet, has a short poem that always gets me when I read it.
+It’s time to move on, the pragmatic essence of forgiveness.
+Maybe it’s because they’re a small nation with real survival issues, while, in our case, we’re a huge, imperialistic nation with affluence and domination as a goal.
+Plus, we don’t lose wars; it’s imprinted in our DNA.
+My poet friend Bill Ehrhart, a wounded Marine vet, has a short poem that goes right to my heart every time I read it:

 Do they think of me now